VanamShankarSreenu/HousePricePrediction/README.md

+# BUILD AND DEPLOY (Median housing value prediction proj)
 House Price Prediction.
 Predict Median House Value.

-# Median housing value prediction
+Added Docker

 The housing data can be downloaded from https://raw.githubusercontent.com/ageron/handson-ml/master/.
 The script has codes to download the data.
 We have modelled the median house value on given housing data.